pchivku/pchivku.github.io/_pages/research.md

 # Rolling, Jumping Robot
-Inspired by Littlewood’s hopping hoop—a classic dynamics example involving a lightweight ring with a heavy eccentric mass that hops when rolled rapidly or released on an incline as shown in this [video](/files/Passive_hoop.mp4).
+Inspired by Littlewood’s hopping hoop—a classic dynamics example involving a lightweight ring with a heavy eccentric mass that hops when rolled rapidly or released on an incline, as shown in this [video](/files/Passive_hoop.mp4).
 This hopping behaviour is due to a lifting effect on the hoop created by the large centripetal acceleration of the offset mass.
 Building on this idea, we designed a robot that rolls and jumps from flat ground by actuating an internal pendulum at high speed.
 As shown in the video below, our robot is capable of achieving vertical jumps of 2.4 body lengths.
 <video controls autoplay muted loop width="600" >
 <source src="/files/vertonly.mp4" type="video/mp4">
 </video>

-Additionally, the robot can clear large horizontal distances while in air by achieving a high rolling velocity before initiating a jump.
-As shown in the video below, the robot clears over 6 body lengths in air and is able to achieve multiple jumps with minimal recovery time.
+Additionally, the robot can clear large horizontal distances while in the air by achieving a high rolling velocity before initiating a jump.
+As shown in the video below, the robot clears over 6 body lengths in the air and can achieve multiple jumps with minimal recovery time.
 <video controls autoplay muted loop width="600" >
 <source src="/files/horonly.mp4" type="video/mp4">
 </video>